MetricsDAO/xyz/README.md

 Box
 ```

-To avoid FOUC, do not combine Tailwind classNames with Mantine components, unless you use the `unstyled` attribute.
+To avoid FOUC, do not combine Tailwind classNames with Mantine components.
+You might be able to use the `unstyled` attribute in some cases.

 ```tsx
 // Bad